 - ½ cup powdered sugar

-- First add the butter, ½ cup sugar, dried coconut, coconut extract, and lime zest to a bowl and cream together until light and fluffy, about 1 minute.
-Then, add in the lime juice and ground flax and gently mix together.
+- First add the butter, ½ cup sugar, and lime zest to a bowl and cream together until light and fluffy, about 2 minutes.
+Then, add in the lime juice, dried coconut, coconut extract, and ground flaxseed and mix together for another 30 seconds.

 - Add the bowl of cookie dough to the fridge, cover, and let chill for 30 minutes- 1 hour.